TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tas.md

 - The default cycle time is set to be 250us and each window is equally divided in the cycle as shown above.
 - The startTasTest test case configures each of the MAC ports with the above-mentioned configuration and transmits 2 packets each with traffic class values varying from 0 to 7.
-- As per the TAS configuration the packets with traffic class of 0 and 1 will only be transmitted within the time duration of window index 0, traffic class 2 and 3 will be transmitted in window index 1 and so on.
+- As per the TAS configuration, the packets with traffic class of 0 and 1 will only be transmitted within the time duration of window index 0, traffic class 2 and 3 will be transmitted in window index 1 and so on.
 - The startTasTest test case verifies if all the packets transmitted have their tx timestamp within their corresponding windows.
 If this condition is satisfied then test is marked as passed.
 - The test is repeated for all ports with link up.